Scrip Dividend Meaning

 Some of the advantages are as follows:

-- The company does not require to pay cash immediately or later date if shareholders opt for taking shares and the company can use this cash for capital investmentCapital InvestmentCapital Investment refers to any investments made into the business with the objective of enhancing the operations.
+- The company does not require paying cash immediately or later if shareholders opt for taking shares, and the company can use this cash for capital investmentCapital InvestmentCapital Investment refers to any investments made into the business with the objective of enhancing the operations.
 It could be long term acquisition by the business such as real estates, machinery, industries, etc..

-- Shareholders can increase the shareholding without incurring any extra transaction cost.
+- Shareholders can increase their shareholding without incurring any extra transaction costs.

 - The share price will not change much in case of the issue of the scrip dividends.

-- This type of dividends gives extra time to the company which is the difference between the dividend declaration date and payments date.
+- This type of dividend gives extra time to the company, which is the difference between the dividend declaration date and payment date.

 Some of the disadvantages are as follows:

-- If shareholders are required to pay tax on dividend then they have to sell some shares because in scrip dividend shareholders don’t receive cash.
+- If shareholders are required to pay tax on dividends, they have to sell some shares because, in this dividend, they do not receive cash.

-- If the share price increase then technically the company has to pay an excess dividend as compared to the dividend declared.
+- If the share price increases, the company has to pay an excess dividend compared to the dividend declared.